0x01987/ttb-label-verification-app/README.md

 ---

-## Compliance Review Rules
+## ✅ Compliance Review Rules

-The application automatically marks a label as REVIEW if any required label element cannot be detected.

-Required fields include:

-- Brand Name
-- Class / Type Designation
-- Alcohol Content (ABV)
-- Net Contents
-- Producer / Bottler Information
-- Country of Origin
-- Government Health Warning Statement

-PASS Criteria:
+The application evaluates extracted label information and generates a PASS or REVIEW recommendation.

-- All required fields detected
+A label receives **PASS** when all required fields are detected and validation checks succeed.

+A label receives **REVIEW** when:

+* Required label elements are missing
-- Government warning detected
+* Government warning is not detected
-- Application comparisons pass when values are provided

-REVIEW Criteria:

-- Missing required field(s)
-- Missing government warning
-- Mismatched application data
+* Application data does not match detected label information
-- OCR unable to identify required information
+* OCR cannot reliably extract required information

 ---